LaybeRize/PoliSim/README.md

 ## Language

-if you want to support a different language, you have to add a file with your language named {your two letter shorthand for your language}.json in the resource folder and change your LANG env variable to that shorthand.
+if you want to support a different language, you have to add a file with your language named {your two letter shorthand for your language}.json in the resources folder and change your LANG env variable to that shorthand.
+This repo accepts pull requests for any new language support.
+We as the maintainer will inform you of any new translations needed.